PyO3/maturin/guide/src/local_development.md

 the import hook in production if you want to leave calls to `import_hook.install()` in place.

 Build files will be stored in an appropriate place for the current system but can be overridden by setting `MATURIN_BUILD_DIR`.
+These files can be deleted without causing any issues (unless a build is in progress).
 The precedence for storing build files is:

 * `MATURIN_BUILD_DIR`
 * `<virtualenv_dir>/maturin_build_cache`